In this post, I’m sharing with you the olive oil pie crust recipe: an easy pie dough made with flour, salt and water, and olive oil, of course.

 I also made the pie crust using infused olive oils.
 The result was a pleasant aftertaste and a wonderful aroma exploding out of the oven.

 olive oil pie crust recipe

-Combine flour, oil and salt in a mixer with a kneading hook on (or in a bowl if you are going to hand mix).
+Combine flour, oil, and salt in a mixer with a kneading hook (or in a bowl if you will use your hands).
 Mix well.

-Add water, 1 tablespoon at the time.
-Depending on the flour and fats quality/consistency you may need more or less water.
-Every now and then, use a wood spatula to remove the flour from the sides of the bowl.
-When the dough comes together and starts collecting the flour from the sides of the bowl, it's time to stop watering.
+Add water, a tablespoon at a time.
+Depending on the flour and fats' quality/consistency, you may need more or less water.
+Every now and then, use a wooden spatula to remove the flour from the sides of the bowl.
+When the dough comes together and starts collecting the flour from the sides of the bowl, it's time to stop adding water.

 Form a ball with your hands and wrap it in plastic or parchment paper.

-When cooking pies I usually avoid parchment paper: I love to bring it to the table in the mold, and scorched paper is not so cute.
+I usually avoid parchment paper when cooking pies: I love to bring my creation to the table inside the mold.
+Scorched paper is not part of my aesthetics plans.
 Therefore, I butter and flour the pan.
 I take a bit of butter and spread it on the bottom of the mold (walls and edges included).
 Then I add a spoon of flour and shake the pan, laterally and vertically.
 Then remove the excess flour.
-The "prehistoric" version of parchment paper :-).
+The "prehistoric" version of parchment paper.

-Place dough on the baking mold, give shape and cut away extra dough.
+Place the dough in the baking mold, shape it and cut away extra dough.

-I am in a Christmas mood, so I opted for a Christmas trees and gingermen border.
+I am in a Christmas mood, so I opted for Christmas tree and ginger man borders.
 Mini cookie cutters are all you need.

 Enjoy your olive oil pie crust!